oumacode/Unused-CSS-Detector/README.md

 # 🔍 CSS Inspector Extension

 A Chrome extension that helps you analyze **inline CSS styles** on any webpage.
-When hovering over an element, this tool highlights unused inline styles and displays all computed styles in a floating panel.
-Perfect for developers and designers looking to debug layout issues or optimize CSS.
+When hovering over an element, this tool highlights unused inline styles .

 ---